cjxo/inventory-app-client/README.md

 # inventory-app-client
 This is the front-end application for the LootBox inventory app.
 It connects to the [inventory-app-server](https://github.com/cjxo/inventory-app-server), which allows users to CREATE, READ, and DELETE items and categories in LootBox.
+Please see the [live preview](https://inventory-app-fullstack.onrender.com/).
+Pardon the delay of live preview loading, as I am using the free plan of Render!

 # Features
 - Create, Read, and Delete categories interface given its *name* and *background_colour*